geekman/cloud-bathroom-scale/README.md

 If there are problems, you can pass the `--debug` argument to see if weight measurements are being correctly recognized.

+A systemd service file has been included (tested on Arch Linux) to automatically start the logging script on boot.
+You will need to copy this file into `/etc/systemd/system/multi-user.target.wants/` and modify the `Environment=` lines accordingly.
+For "security", the script runs as my user and this can be specified by the `User=` line.
+It assumes the virtualenv is setup in the `$HOME/cloud-bathroom-scale` directory.

 License
 --------